dz1dz1on/gelator-homework/task1.md

 - phrase inside of the word - if it adds the phrases that occurs inside of other word
 - passing part of the word with capitall letter will be treated as a matching pattern example: `To mas` ?
 - basic boundary conditions - what happened when we pass no data?
 What is the output then?
 What happens when we pass two names at once?
+- what happens when we pass number instead of string?
+What if one of the letters inside will be capitall?
+- what if name is ends special sign like: `!,?`?
+Is a result is trimmed and added with correct values to the map?

 #### Tools for manual tests: